-Our current Key Stage 4 offer is a mix of GCSE, vocational and functional skills qualifications, from Entry Level to GCSE, depending on pupils' level of attainment.
-In Year 10 and Year 11, pupils follow a core curriculum of English, Mathematics, Science, PE, Computing, PSHE/Citizenship/Careers (including Relationships, Sex and Health Education), Personal Development and Enrichment.
-Pupils select additional 'option' subjects to cater to their individual interests and career aspirations and these include Motor Vehicle Engineering, Construction, Humanities, Catering, PE/Sport, Separate Science and Computing.
+Our current Key Stage 4 offer is a mix of GCSE, vocational and functional skills qualifications, from Entry Level to GCSE, depending on pupils' level of attainment and needs.
+In Year 10 and Year 11, pupils follow a core curriculum of

+English, Mathematics, Science, PE, Computing, PSHE/Citizenship/Careers (including Relationships, Sex and Health Education), Personal Development and Enrichment.
+Pupils select additional 'option' subjects to cater to their individual interests and career aspirations and these include PE/Sport, Separate Science, Food Technology, Humanities, Photography and Computing.
+Modern foreign languages and music are offered to pupils and taught on an individual needs' basis through the use of online learning, Virtual reality learning and external specialised tutors.
 KS4 pupils continue to access clinical/therapeutic input as appropriate to their needs.